weberBen/Binoculars-CPU/README.md

       "chunk_count": 1
    }
    ```
-   - Keep in mind that the same instance of Binoculars is being used by all requests (GUI/API).
+   - Keep in mind that the same instance of Binoculars is being used by all requests (GUI/API) defined in `interface/bino_singleton.py`.
 In fact instantiating 2 instances of Binoculars will requires 2x more VRAM or CPU usage/Memory.

 3. **Run Binoculars Directly**:
    ```bash